alexandreroman/k8s-with-no-dockerfile-no-yaml-files/README.md

   repository: myrepo/noyaml
 ```

-You are now ready to deploy this app using Helm:
+You are now ready to deploy this app using Helm
+(don't write YAML files to deploy an app to Kubernetes!):
 ```bash
 $ helm install --namespace noyaml noyaml
 ```